 Read Next | The Ultimate Ubud Travel Guide

 Canggu Beach Clubs

 Visiting Bali with a big group of friends or family?
-This Canggu club could be a fun spot to spend the day and night.
+This Canggu club could be the perfect place to spend the day and night.

-Finn’s Beach Club entry fees: Free.
-Finn’s offers an array of different VIP package options.
+Finn’s offers an array of different Finns package options.
 You can peruse them here.